Mother and son hugging.

 Make sure you also follow through with a professional home inspection so no one feels cheated if issues arise down the line.
 A sour deal could cause a serious rift in your relationship.

-Additional Ways You Can Help Without Spending A Dime
+3 Additional Ways You Can Help Your Child Without Spending Your Money

 Use your time or connections to help your child find qualified experts that can help them through the process.
-If you have skills to barter, maybe you could help cover their fees as well.
 This could include:

 Even if you aren’t an expert in the home buying process, you can still pass on anecdotes and advice from your past experiences.
-You can also spend time helping your child research their area and help them gather the information they’ll need to land a great mortgage.
-There are a ton of grants and special loans out there to help home buyers.
+You can also spend time helping your child research their area and help them gather the information they’ll need to obtain a mortgage.
+There are also grants and special loans out there to help home buyers.

 Some options to explore include: